rapid7/rism/README.md

 ### TODOS

 * Sharpen up the responsive styling so that you can combine the default responsive size with custom styles in your component-specific styles
+* Create github.io site that has full display of included styles
+* Expand documentation for both styles and full API
 * Bolster default styles with more stuff (any requests, please ask!)